-Mark Hansen is a trial attorney whose practice focuses on complex business matters.
+Mark Hansen is the firm’s general counsel.
+He is also a trial attorney whose practice focuses on complex business matters.
 These include alleged breaches of large commercial and government contracts and related business torts.
 Such contracts have included agreements for the purchase of commercial aircraft and telecommunications satellites, technology transfer agreements and supplier contracts.
 Mr. Hansen also specializes in providing pre-litigation counseling to clients to assist them in minimizing the risk of litigation.

 In addition to complex commercial litigation, Mr. Hansen has extensive experience litigating trade secret misappropriation and unfair competition cases, as well as product liability disputes ranging from relatively small design/manufacturing defect cases to litigation arising out of mass tort disasters.
 Mr. Hansen also excels in providing guidance and counseling on legal ethics and professional responsibility.

 Mr. Hansen is an effective writer and oral advocate.
 He emphasizes a straight-forward approach to litigation, which helps to keep the development and implementation of case strategy efficient and cost-effective.
 A key element of his approach involves frequent and prompt communication with his clients.

 Mr. Hansen has conducted or supervised cases in state and federal courts throughout the United States.
 Additionally, he is well-versed in alternative dispute resolution techniques, such as arbitration and mediation.

 Mr. Hansen is a member of the Los Angeles County Bar Association’s Professional Responsibility and Ethics Committee and has given numerous presentations on legal ethics and professional responsibility issues.
 He has also given seminars on civil procedure rules and strategy applicable to pre-trial and trial proceedings.